JessicaValdes0032/ThreatWindsDoc/auth/keypair/README.md

 > **Code 404 - Not found**

-The HTTP status code 404, also known as a "Not Found" error occurs when the requested resource, in this case, the email or the session, cannot be found.
+The HTTP status code 404, also known as a "Not Found" error occurs when the requested resource, in this case, the KeyPair or the session, cannot be found.

 There are several reasons why this may occur, such as:

-* the session or the email has expired.
+* the session or the keypair has expired.
 * the session has not been verified.
-* the email does not exist in the system.\
+* the keypair does not exist in the system.\
   \

-It's important to double-check the parameters before attempting to delete the email.
+It's important to double-check the parameters before attempting to delete the KeyPair.

 For example: